REPORTS

 Zheleznyak explained the circulation of cash based on the bank’s investment goals.
 According to him, it was very difficult for the bank to conduct business in the real sector.
 Among the types of business Probusinessbank wanted to engage in, Zheleznyak mentions real estate development, factoring, and pawnshops:

 “Well, it's business, you know what I mean?
 The bank doesn’t run a business.
 There's a lot of regulation, because it’s real business.
 A gold pawnshop.
-How can a bank run “Zolotoi Lombard” (literally “Gold Pawnshop,” the name of a business)?
+How can a bank run 'Zolotoi Lombard' (lit.
+“Gold Pawnshop”)?
 And if the bank acts as the founder of a gold pawnshop, it can’t lend it money due to regulatory restrictions.
 That’s why business projects were created, where the bank acted as a creditor, earning both interest and profit from the project.”

-In other words, the management of Probusinessbank did not hide the fact that it de facto controlled businesses related to the bank while simultaneously lending to them and making profits, fully aware that this was prohibited.
+In other words, Probusinessbank's senior management did not hide the fact that it de facto controlled businesses related to the bank while simultaneously lending to them and making profits, fully aware that this was against the law.

 According to Alexander Zheleznyak, the financial group Life operated like an “entrepreneurial bank,” with around 300 divisions functioning as independent businesses, each with separate profit and loss accounts.
 Of the 15,000 bank employees, approximately 5,000 worked as “partners,” meaning they received a share of the profits.
 These divisions included both separate legal entities (about 30%) and internal departments (about 70%).
 Some business divisions could accumulate excess cash (for example, a department dealing with individual depositors), while others might require cash (for instance, to purchase lucrative financial instruments abroad or to issue loans).
 This is where the “entrepreneurial bank” stepped in, helping to transfer funds from one division to another through a network of companies connected by hubs.
 According to Zheleznyak, one of the main hubs was a company called Vermenda.